himanshuk282/ng-exercise/README.md

 3) Exercise: Data Binding.
 4) Exercise: Demonstrate parent-child and child-parent interactions.
 5) Exercise: Demonstrate content projection with ng-content.
+6) Exercise: Demonstrate directives structural and attribute with renderer2,host listener,and host binding.

 Commits correspond to each exercises